Honor Roll Monument in Prospect Park

 I hate war.
 Who does not, unless some military lunatic who should not be at large?
 But we must remember that peace has its dangers no less renowned.
 If we as a nation sink to a luxury-loving level, then we have lost he sprit which made the United States a possibility and the sacrifices of these men and women have been in vain.

 Stealing plates cannot be a casual theft since each bronze plate weighs a ton.
 They may or may not know all names were hand-carved to pay tribute to the war victims.
 But all they cared is the material itself.
-Before we left, I looked at the monument again: The two empty space where plates used to hang, looked strikingly bright as if two scars that would never heal.
+Before we left, I looked at the monument again: The two empty spaces where plates used to hang, looked strikingly bright as if two scars that would never heal.